 While there are currently fifteen (15) enrolled financial institutions, the low interest rate environment continues to hinder their interest in utilizing the Linked Deposit programs.
-To date, only one bank participates as a lender.
+To date, there are no banks participating as lenders.
+DHCD was advised in July 2016, that Columbia Bank was no longer accepting applications under the Linked Deposit Program.

-May 11, 2016 Page 3
+August 14, 2017 Page 3

-Fiscal Year 2015 Linked Deposit Program Activity: No closed loans
+Fiscal Year 2016 Linked Deposit Program Activity: No closed loans

-Between July 1, 2014 and June 30, 2015, the Programs received 6 eligible applications.
+Between July 1, 2015 and June 30, 2016, the Programs received 13 eligible applications.
 "Eligible" is defined as an applicant that is currently a certified minority business in good standing with the Maryland Department of Transportation or a small business in good standing with the Maryland Department of Assessments & Taxation and thereby qualifies to apply to the programs.
 It does not signify that the applicant is eligible or approved to actually receive a loan.